-Syrian prisoners go on hunger strike over planned executions
+Syrian prisoners go on hunger strike over planned execution of detainees

 Detainees at a notorious prison in central Syria have gone on hunger strike, after a number of inmates were handed death sentences and the prisoners sent to death row, human rights groups said on Monday.